 University is not like school, where every hour is pretty much timetabled for you.
 As we said at the beginning, the challenge here is to construct a sensible and workable timetable for you and your own study programme.
-Few, if any, of you will have worked in this way before, so do not expect to find it easy, or that everything will slot into place straightaway.
+Few, if any, of you will have worked in this way before (although the impact of the pandemic on the last stages of school or college may have given you a foretaste of this), so do not expect to find it easy, or that everything will slot into place straightaway.